tatruesdell/FinalProjectCS3700/README.md

 9. Subscription: Holds records describing the subscription and its fees

 This database will have the following relationships:
-1. Many passengers can subscribe to the same subscription type
+1. A subscription can have many or no passenger subscribed to it
 2. A train operator can drive many different schedules
 3. A passenger can make more than one booking
 4. A specific schedule can have many different bookings made for it